Multi-Mode Quantum Annealing for Generative Representation Learning with Boltzmann Priors: Introduction

 Learning structured, low-dimensional representations from high-dimensional data is a central problem in machine learning, with applications spanning generative modeling, scientific discovery, and data-driven decision-making.
 Variational autoencoders (VAEs) have become a standard framework for addressing this task by jointly learning an encoder that maps high-dimensional observations to a compact latent space and a decoder that reconstructs or generates data from latent variables \cite{kingma2013auto,rezende2014stochastic}.
 A central design choice in VAEs is the latent prior, which shapes the structure of the learned representation and strongly influences both learning dynamics and downstream performance.
 In most practical settings, the prior is chosen to be factorized, typically an isotropic Gaussian distribution, due to its analytical convenience and stable optimization.
 However, this simplicity comes at a cost: factorized priors impose independence among latent variables and therefore limit the ability of the latent space to represent structured interactions, correlations, and collective modes of variation that may be important for downstream generation and inference.

-A natural way to move beyond this limitation is to replace the factorized prior with an energy-based model \cite{lecun2006tutorial}, which provides a direct way to encode interactions among latent variables.
-Among such models, Boltzmann machines (BMs) are particularly attractive because they define latent distributions through an energy function, capture dependencies through explicit pairwise interactions, and can represent highly structured probability distributions over binary variables \cite{ackley1985learning,sussmann1988learning,younes1996synchronous}.
+A natural way to move beyond this limitation is to replace the factorized prior with an energy-based model \cite{lecun2006tutorial}, which bridges statistical physics and machine learning by representing latent structure through an energy function.
+Among such models, Boltzmann machines (BMs) are particularly attractive because they define probability distributions over binary latent variables through learned pairwise interactions, enabling highly structured dependencies beyond factorized priors \cite{ackley1985learning,sussmann1988learning,younes1996synchronous}.

 When used as a prior in a VAE, a BM allows the latent space to be shaped by learned interactions rather than by a fixed parametric assumption.
-This is particularly important for generation: with a factorized prior, latent variables are sampled independently, offering no mechanism to enforce consistency among them.
-A Boltzmann prior, by contrast, couples latent variables through learned pairwise interactions, so that sampling from the prior naturally produces coherent latent configurations.
-Moreover, because the prior takes the form of an explicit energy function, the latent space acquires the structure of a physical energy landscape, providing physically interpretable training objectives and opening natural control mechanisms for multi-mode operation (Fig.~\ref{fig:sampling}).
+This is particularly important for generation: whereas a factorized prior samples latent variables independently, a Boltzmann prior couples them so that sampling naturally favors coherent latent configurations.
+Moreover, the explicit energy function endows the latent space with an energy-landscape structure, providing a physically interpretable perspective on learning and enabling control mechanisms tailored to different learning and generation tasks (Fig.~\ref{fig:sampling}).
 In principle, this can substantially enrich the representational and generative capacity of the model.
-However, this increased expressivity comes at the cost of intractable normalization, making sampling from the prior essential for both training and inference.
-Classically tractable sampling generally restricts the prior to specific graph structures or continuous relaxations.
-For example, discrete VAEs have employed restricted Boltzmann machine priors, whose bipartite structure enables efficient block Gibbs sampling \cite{rolfe2017discrete}, while short-run MCMC methods operate in continuous latent spaces where gradient-based sampling is available \cite{pang2020learning}.
-General (non-restricted) Boltzmann machines allow arbitrary pairwise interactions but are classically intractable to sample from in the regimes relevant for learning: standard iterative methods require exponentially many steps to produce independent samples, making gradient estimation prohibitively expensive as the system size grows.